Crescent nail-tail wallaby

-The crescent nail-tail wallaby, also known as the worong (Onychogalea lunata), is a small species of marsupial that grazed on grasses in the scrub and woodlands of southwestern and central Australia.
+The crescent nail-tail wallaby, also known as the worong (Onychogalea lunata), is a small extinct species of marsupial that grazed on grasses in the scrub and woodlands of southwestern and central Australia.
 They were common in Western Australia before they disappeared in the early 20th century and persisted in the central deserts until at least the 1950s.
 The pelage was soft and silky and an ashen grey colouring overall, highlighted in part with rufous tones.
 There were light and dark patches of fur across the body, the moon-like crescents inspiring their names, and had attractive stripes on the face.
 Like the two remaining species of the genus, the northern Onychogalea unguifera and rare O. fraenata (bridled nailtail), it had a horny spur at the tip of its tail.
 The species was compared to a hare or rabbit, in its habits, appearance and taste, and weighed around 3.5 kilograms.

 The species was extremely timid and would flee to a hollow log if disturbed at their daytime resting places, a small patch of sand cleared near a large shrub or tree.
 They ran with their short forelimbs awkwardly held toward the chest.